What Al Trautwig Teaches Us About Simone Biles’ Adoption

 The other week, a boy at the pool asked my husband, “What’s your relationship with that girl?” referring to our daughter.
 He was trying to figure out if Sam was her dad.

-But the comment my daughter has heard the most, even just this last Tuesday at a sports banquet, often comes from the lips of children:
+But the comment my daughter has heard the most often comes from the lips of children: